fabiograsso/iam-fabiograsso-net/content/pages/contact.it.md

 hiddenFromHomePage: true
 showAuthor: false
 showDate: false
-url: "/contact/"
-aliases: ["/en/contact", "/en/pages/contact/", "/it/contact", "/it/pages/contact/", "/fr/contact/", "/fr/pages/contact/"]
 ---

 Use the following form to send me a message.
 I will respond as soon as possible.

----

 <form method="POST"
       action="https://kwesforms.com/api/f/974r2oaasFZumh6vHsvg"